 A softball player may decide at a young age that they want to play college softball one day.
 That is the first step in the recruiting process, making the initial decision.
-College softball is a four-year commitment, and many will compare being a collegiate student-athlete to that of a full-time job.
+College softball is a four, sometimes five-year commitment, and many will compare being a collegiate student-athlete to that of a full-time job.
 At the Division I college softball level, athletes will be required to attend 20 hours of practice a week on top of being a full-time student in the fall months.
 The softball load goes down to eight hours a week in the winter portion of the season, before resuming back to the full 20 hours and travel during the spring season.

 - Brainstorm a Major/Career Path

 - Location Preference

 College softball is a four-year commitment.
 The difference between Division I, II, III, NAIA, and NJCAA is often the softball load.
 The practice amount, travel schedule, and level of play are the most significant differences at these collegiate levels.
 Whereas the academic load will be similar.
 Your preparation and study habits are tantamount to your survival when your work in college begins.

 Most college softball hopefuls get caught up in seeking out the softball program first.
 I cannot stress enough, the importance of making your list from above before thinking about the softball program.
 College softball is only four years and your eligibility clock begins right away.
 Choosing the best program, based on your needs, will positively affect your playing time.
 Grow as a player and understand the importance of getting on the playing field.
 Committing to what sounds good while putting you on a temporary pedestal is usually a bad decision.
 Your career is for the rest of your life.
 It’s common for collegiate athletes to complete their four years and then go back to school afterward at the same school or a different school, so they can focus on the career path they want.
 Often times, athletes going off to college will include this option, especially if their academic and athletic award is a substantial one.
 Another year won’t kill the cost of college especially if you benefit from the right degree.